concinim/wh-acd/index.md

     "vocabs": "MTH,NCI_CDISC,NCI_FDA,NCI,OMIM,SNOMEDCT_US,NCI_NCI-GLOSS"
 }```

-To learn about all of the ways you can customize  {{site.data.keyword.wh-acd_short}}, see the [Customizing](wh-acd?topic=wh-acd-customizing#customizing) section and learn how you can use the Domain Expert Tool to build custom medical NLP for your application.
+To learn about all of the ways you can customize  {{site.data.keyword.wh-acd_short}}, see the [Customizing](wh-acd?topic=wh-acd-customizing#customizing) section and learn how you can use the {{site.data.keyword.wh-acd_short}} Configuration Editor to build custom medical NLP for your application.

 {: shortdesc}

 ## Customizable concept annotators

-These annotators can be tailored to your needs using the Domain Expert Tool.
+These annotators can be tailored to your needs using the configuration editor.
 See the [Customizing](wh-acd?topic=wh-acd-customizing#customizing) section for more information.
 ### Attributes
 {: #attribues}